Dart-Code/Website/_docs/settings.md

 ## dart.flutterCreateOrganization
 The organization responsible for your new Flutter project, in reverse domain name notation (e.g. `com.google`).
 This string is used in Java package names and as prefix in the iOS bundle identifier when creating new projects using the **Flutter: New Project** command.

+## dart.flutterCreatePlatforms
+The platforms to enable for new projects created using the **Flutter: New Project** command.
+If unset, all platforms will be enabled.

 ## dart.flutterCustomEmulators
 Custom emulators to show in the emulator list for easier launching.
 If IDs match existing emulators returned by Flutter, the custom emulators will override them.